jupyterlab/frontends-team-compass/grants/czi-eoss5-notebook-v7-loi.md

 JupyterLab and Notebook are primary tools used for biomedical science education, research, and manufacturing.
 Their interface provides a set of tools allowing users to work with code and data in a common document.
 Jupyter’s growth in schools, universities and laboratories speak to the value of these technologies in science.
 Moving to newer technologies for the classical notebook is required to ensure the maintenance cost stays manageable and the tool will keep up with new browser features and requirements.
-Keeping improving the tool focusing on research code documentation will improve spreading research results and understanding of the new discoveries.
+Keep improving the tool, focusing on research code documentation, to facilitate sharing research results and to foster an understanding of new discoveries.

 ## Open Source Software Projects: Indicate the number of software projects involved in your proposal (up to five).